Giorgio Gandini del Grano

 Giorgio Gandini del Grano (before 1489 – 1538) was an Italian painter of the Parma school of painting.
-He was selected in 1535 to complete decoration of the apse of the Parma Cathedral.
+He was selected in 1535 to complete the decoration of the apse of the Parma Cathedral.
 He was alleged to have been a pupil of Antonio da Correggio.
 His masterpiece is the St. Michael altar-piece now in the National Gallery at Parma.